Bahri Mulliqi

 Bahri Mulliqi (born 1959) is a Kosovan composer who studied composition in the Music Faculty of Prishtina in 1989.
 He was born in Prishtina where he also finished music high school.
-From 1994-1996, he was Assistant dean at the same faculty and a member of the Faculty in stranded regulatory organ.
-Mulliqi's creative works are rather characterized by differences and have been presented in most capitals in Socialist Federal Republic of Yugoslavia and Albania.
-He now lives and works in America.
+From 1994–1996, he was Assistant dean at the same faculty and a member of the Faculty in stranded regulatory organ.
+Mulliqi's creative works have been presented in most capitals in Socialist Federal Republic of Yugoslavia and Albania.
+He now lives and works in the United States.
 His artistic activities include choir songs, piano songs, chamber music and other instrumental and vocal works for orchestra, soloists and choruses.